 Market-driven Multi-Energy Operational Planning in Indonesia – MARGIN

-InfoStart date: 1 June, 2022 End date: 31 May, 2025 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 21-M06-AAU Countries: Indonesia Thematic areas: Energy, Gender equality, Production, industry and labour market, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Southern Denmark (SDU), Denmark Universitas Gadjah Mada (UGM), Indonesia Ministry of Energy and Mineral Resources (MEMR), Indonesia State Electricity Company, Indonesia Provincial Government of NTB Province, Indonesia Environment and Forestry Agency, Indonesia Blue Power Partners, Denmark Project website: go to website (the site might be inactive) Project coordinator: Amjad Anvari-Moghaddam Total grant: 4,966,260 DKK
+InfoStart date: 1 June, 2022 End date: 31 December, 2025 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 21-M06-AAU Countries: Indonesia Thematic areas: Energy, Gender equality, Production, industry and labour market, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Southern Denmark (SDU), Denmark Universitas Gadjah Mada (UGM), Indonesia Ministry of Energy and Mineral Resources (MEMR), Indonesia State Electricity Company, Indonesia Provincial Government of NTB Province, Indonesia Environment and Forestry Agency, Indonesia Blue Power Partners, Denmark Project website: go to website (the site might be inactive) Project coordinator: Amjad Anvari-Moghaddam Total grant: 4,966,260 DKK

 The project "Market-driven Multi-Energy Operational Planning in Indonesia – MARGIN" will lay the foundation for future bottom-up multi-energy systems in Indonesia based on renewable energies (REs), communities and flexibility to provide better user motivation/engagement, higher stability and reliability of energy supply systems, and faster transition to sustainability.
 With appropriate market designs, MARGIN will coordinate the energy from decentralized energy resources while encouraging competitions in energy communities.
 Moreover, by incorporating operational planning models, MARGIN allows capturing socio-techno-economic aspects and constraints in decision-making process to assure not only optimality of solutions but also their applicability/feasibility in practice.
 Also, as a complement to the Danish-Indonesian Strategic Sector Cooperation (SSC) project on clean energy, renewable energy and energy efficiency (phase II), MARGIN will also cope with the two main concerns in Indonesia, i.e. (i) to further accommodate REs into the energy mix while reducing the fossil fuel dependence through hybrid energy solutions in the form of multi-energy storage and/or demand response actions, and (ii) to ensure that energy markets and energy systems can effectively coevolve with increasing penetrations of variable REs.